-The Vale of White Horse catchment is split into two water management resource units (WMRUs).
-WMRU 1 covers the south of the CAMS (Mill Brook) and WMRU 2 the remainder.
-In WMRU1 all new consumptive surface water and groundwater licences (only those that are in direct hydraulic continuity with a nearby river) will be subject to a dual hands off flow (HOF) system (a local HOF and a Q50 HOF set at Kingston on the River Thames) to protect flows in the Lower Thames.
+The catchment areas underlying the VoWH are regarded as having water available for abstraction.
+All new consumptive surface water and groundwater licences (only those that are in direct hydraulic continuity with a nearby river) will be subject to a dual hands off flow (HOF) system (a local HOF and a Q50 HOF set at Kingston on the River Thames) to protect flows in the Lower Thames.
 Abstraction in the Vale draws upon water resources from the wider River Thames catchment, and the Lower Thames is classified as 'over-abstracted.'
 Any consumptive abstraction from the tributaries will reduce flows in the Thames, causing the Lower Thames to become further 'over abstracted.'
 Flows in the Lower Thames need to be maintained for the environment, navigation, recreation and to protect existing licences, including abstractions for public water supply.
 The Vale of White Horse CAMS rivers are all tributaries of the River Thames.

-&lt;sup>16 Figure adapted from Environment Agency.
+16 Figure adapted from Environment Agency.
 2007.
 Identifying Areas of Water Stress. http://publications.environment-agency.gov.uk/pdf/GEHO0107BLUT-e-e.pdf

-&lt;sup>17 Environment Agency.
-2006.
-The Vale of White Horse Catchment Abstraction Management Strategy
+17 Environment Agency.
+2012.
+The Kennet and Vale of White Horse Catchment Abstraction Licencing Strategy

-According to the Thames Water Resources Management Plan (2012), the Vale of White Horse is covered by Thames Water's Swindon, North and South Oxfordshire (SWOX) Water Resources Zone (WRZ).
-This WRZ is calculated to suffer an increasing deficit under peak demand, rising to -55.1 Ml/d by 2034/35.
+According to the draft Thames Water Resources Management Plan (2014), the Vale of White Horse is covered by Thames Water's Swindon, North and South Oxfordshire (SWOX) Water Resources Zone (WRZ).
+This WRZ is calculated to suffer an increasing deficit under peak demand, rising to -33 MI/d by 2039/40.
 Whilst Thames Water Utilities Ltd intends to increase its metering programmes into the zone in order to conserve resources, it already has low levels of leakage.